Page 2 - Physical Look - Hardware and Software

 The construction of the Corsair HS80 Max Wireless is also similar to its predecessor.
 This means we have the same mostly plastic build, but it does not feel cheap by any means.
 There are no signs of creaking or cracking when we pull or adjust the HS80 Max Wireless, which is great.
 This is because the connection point between the ears and the headband is made out of metal, and this is where all of the moving areas are.
 There is an internal metal frame inside to further help with rigidity.
 Other materials we can see here include a fabric suspended headband with some elasticity and a fabric covering over the earcups.

-Attached to the right side is a microphone that swivels.
+Attached to the left side is a microphone that swivels.
 While this means we cannot disconnect the microphone from the HS80 Max Wireless, they have implemented the mute functionality based on swiveling.
 I really appreciate this for an easy and fast way to mute yourself.
 At the end of the microphone, there is an LED light that indicates the microphone status.
 When muted, this shines red as a visual indicator, while it shines white all other times.
 With iCUE active, when you mute the microphone, you will also hear a corresponding voiceover.
 You can also turn off the white status light if you so desire.
 As for the microphone itself, it is omni-directional with a frequency response of 100Hz to 10kHz and an impedance of 2.2kΩ.
 It has a sensitivity of -38dB.
 The arm holding the microphone is not exactly the most flexible.
 It can be slightly shaped to face your head, but it also slowly moves back to a neutral position.

 At the top, we have a closer look at the headband on the Corsair HS80 Max Wireless.
 Rather than extending the arms, this strip of fabric naturally adjusts based on the size of your head.
 It also has a bit of give and elasticity, so it is not as stiff in moving.
 Ideally, this sort of suspension will make it so users do not feel the top of the headset while also reducing the amount of foam required.
 There is still some extra padding where it will make contact with your head.
 The suspended fabric is attached via Velcro straps on both sides so you can adjust the tension.
 Each side also has a plastic tab at the end, so the strap does not fray and provides users an easy anchor points to grab and adjust.